blackstork-io/fabric/README.md

 > [!NOTE]
 > Fabric is currently in the early stages of development, and there may be some issues.
 If you have any suggestions, ideas, or encounter bugs, please share them in [Fabric Community slack](https://fabric-community.slack.com/).

-Fabric is an open-source configuration language and a CLI tool that enables the codification and automation of the content generation process.
+Fabric is an open-source CLI tool and a configuration language that codifies and automation of the content generation process.

 <div align="center">
     <img src=".assets/diagram.svg" alt="The diagram shows a sketch of a Fabric template and rendered document" width="600px"/>
 </div>

 Fabric produces Markdown documents from the templates that define data requirements and content structure.
 The templates are written in Fabric Configuration Language and consist of reusable blocks, powered by plugins.
 Data blocks fetch data from various external sources -- data stores, security solutions, and platforms.
-The content blocks render the template into Markdown document.
+The content blocks render the template into a Markdown document.

 See [Documentation](https://blackstork.io/fabric/docs/) for more details on the Fabric language and Fabric CLI.